geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

 The choice of reference point \\(ref\\) is arbitrary, but it is often convenient to consider the reference point to be infinitely far away, so
 \\(ref = \\infty\\).
-In this case, the electric potential at \\(p\\) is equivalent to the amount of work done by to bring a positive charge from infinity to the point \\(p\\).
+In this case, the electric potential at \\(p\\) is equivalent to the amount of work done to bring a positive charge from infinity to the point \\(p\\).